3 Common Farm Website Mistakes & How to Avoid Them

 Too many types of fonts

-It is 2019 - people spend up 4 hours a day online and have strong opinions and high expectations when it comes to general look and feel.
+People spend up four hours a day online and have strong opinions and high expectations when it comes to general look and feel.
 Blurry or annoying images?
 Too many colors or fonts?
 Too many tabs?
-If your website doesn’t look good or feel nice - they will simply bounce (leave your website).
+If your website doesn’t look good or feel nice, they will simply bounce (leave your website).

 Pick no more than 1-2 web-safe fonts and stick with it for your entire site.
 Make sure the font you choose looks good both in paragraphs and single words.
 Don’t choose any fonts that look handwritten or are hard to read.

-Remember, the most important aspect of designing your farm’s website is to keep a cohesive look and feel.
-If you keep your design simple, it will go along way in making your site beautiful (and better showcase your products).
+Remember, the most important aspect of designing your Farm’s website is to be consistent.
+If you keep your design simple, it will go a long way in making your site beautiful (and will better showcase your products).

 Break up long sections of text with high quality images

-Include your logo on top left with link back to home page
+Include your logo on top and link it back to the homepage

-Publish no more than 8 pages total - including your home page and all subpages
+Publish no more than eight pages total, including your homepage and all subpages (believe it or not, less can be more!)

-Less is more.
-Keep your website simple!
-Choose just a few colors, high quality photos without busy backgrounds, and choose a simple font that is easy to read.
-Text should be useful and straightforward - not verbose!
+Utilize only a few colors, use high quality photos without busy backgrounds, and choose a simple font that is easy to read.
+Text should be useful and straightforward—not verbose!

 Contact us to learn more about custom designed farm websites to streamline your customers experience, increase orders and save you time.

-Get the eBook to learn more about avoiding a terrible farm website!
+Download the free eBook to learn more about avoiding a terrible website!